oswalde-p/media-control-server/README.md

 # media-control-server

 A very simple express server to control media playback.
-Executes key presses in response to HTTO requests.
+Executes key presses in response to HTTP requests.
 Not secure at all, use at your own risk :)

 Supports Linux and macOS